eduardgrebe/residualrisk/README.md

 ## Next steps

-* Implement a more sophisticated infectivity model $P_{tt}(n)$, $n$ is number of virions transfused
+* Implement a more sophisticated infectivity model $P_{tt}(n)$, with $n$ the number of virions transfused
-* Implement uncertainty analysis (use code from TTIMS study residual risk estimation exercise
+* Implement uncertainty analysis (use code from TTIMS study residual risk estimation exercise)
-* Make lookback investigation analysis easier to use
+* Make lookback investigation analysis easier to perform and document the code
 * Create a [Dash](https://plotly.com/dash/) app

 ## Suggested citation